-- · Pipelines carry gaseous materials. - Many pipelines contain colorless and odorless products. - Some pipeline gases are lighter than air and will rise. - Other heavier-than-air gases and liquids will stay near the ground and collect in low spots. - All petroleum gases are flammable. - Any pipeline leak can be potentially dangerous.
+- Pipelines carry both gaseous and liquid materials. - Many liquids form gaseous vapor clouds when released into the air. - Many pipelines contain colorless and odorless products. - Some pipeline gases are lighter than air and will rise. - Other heavier-than-air gases and liquids will stay near the ground and collect in low spots. - All petroleum gases and liquids are flammable. - Any pipeline leak can be potentially dangerous.